redhat-developer/henge/README.md

 - The tool can be used as a library or service with another front end e.g. oc, kubectl, a web app or an IDE.

+## Releases

+We don't have any releases yet.
+But if you don't want to compile henge yourself, you can download latest master build - [Henge master builds](https://www.dropbox.com/sh/lcz3o5o0i0gv6fw/AADMZrz7URk0R6qkKnyE7Hs7a?dl=0)

 ## Usage